-From global consulting firms to established integrated care delivery systems, these are just some of the top employers that UC Berkeley’s online MPH students in its Health Policy & Management (HPM) concentration land jobs in.
+From global consulting firms to established integrated care delivery systems, these are just some of the top employers that UC Berkeley’s online MPH students in its Health Policy and Management (HPM) concentration land jobs in.

 With a focus on this concentration, you will study fundamental HPM elements such as systemic issues, market dynamics, policy response and the financial impact that a pandemic can have on health systems globally.

-Through a supervised practicum experience you will apply the knowledge and skills you have learned in partnership with a client organisation — this could be through a developing a strategic initiative or business plan or by conducting a policy analysis/evaluation.
+Through a supervised practicum experience you will apply the knowledge and skills you have learned in partnership with a client organization — this could be through a developing a strategic initiative or business plan or by conducting a policy analysis/evaluation.

 Adding to the real world element are opportunities to engage with employers, alumni and industry experts to see health policy and management from the lens of those on the front lines and in the executive suites.